 Andrea said her opportunity to serve as ambassador to Hungary for the undergraduate International Experience trip in the Summer of 2016 was a real highlight of her time at WashU.

-The McDonnell International Scholars Academy, a network of 32 universities worldwide, focuses on attracting talented international and domestic doctoral students in areas such as climate change, energy and environment, public health and social development.
-Currently, there are 21 scholars from around the world earning doctorates in Engineering.
+The McDonnell International Scholars Academy, a network of 33 universities worldwide, focuses on attracting talented international and domestic doctoral students in areas such as climate change, energy and environment, public health and social development.
 Scholars also participate in social and cultural experiences that focus on international issues.
-Since the Academy began, 13 of the 85 graduates have earned doctorates and four have earned master’s degrees in Engineering.

 Unexpected Stories of Hungarian Immigrants